aegatlin/metamark/README.md

 ## Publishing

+The `package.json` points to the `dist/` folder for all its exports, types, etc.
+So you will need to build and commit the build before publishing.

 `npm version patch` will bump the version in `package.json` and create a new git commit and git tag for that version. `git push` will push the commits to remote, but you need to also run `git push --tags` to push the new tags to